A note on zero-cycles on bielliptic surfaces: Introduction

 \subsection{Acknowledgment}

 The author's research was partially supported by the NSF grant DMS-2302196.
 The author would like to thank Connor Cassady, Roy Joshua and Patrick Brosnan, the organizers of the conference `Arithmetic, $K$-Theory and Algebraic Cycles' for the opportunity to contribute this paper to the conference proceedings.
+Lastly, the author is grateful to the anonymous referee for useful comments.